Ancocodet/wp-umami/readme.txt

 == Changelog ==

 = 0.8.0 =
+* Increased the minimum WordPress version to 6.0
 * Added a simple dashboard widget for redirecting to the umami dashboard
 * Migrating the settings to a new option name to standardize variable names